Ericson2314/baccumulation/economics-math.md

 \epsilon(f) \stackrel{?}{=} a \mapsto \lim_{x \to a} \log_{x/a}{\frac {f(x)} {f(a)}}
 ```

-The intution here is we are comparing a small *multiplicative* perturbation in the input to the corresponding perturbation in the output, and instead of taking quotient of these quantities (inverse binary multiplication), we are taking the logarithm (inverse binary exponentiation).
-We are asking, what power of the input multiplicative perturbation yeilds the output multiplicative perturbation?
+The intuition here is we are comparing a small *multiplicative* perturbation in the input to the corresponding perturbation in the output, and instead of taking quotient of these quantities (inverse binary multiplication), we are taking the logarithm (inverse binary exponentiation).
+We are asking, what power of the input multiplicative perturbation yields the output multiplicative perturbation?

 It is very interesting to compare this definition, the multiplicative derivative from before, and the regular additive derivative.
-The multiplicative derivative "upgraded" *output*-dimesion operation (subtraction to division), but left *input*-dimesion one the same, additive as before (that is $a - x$ is still the same).
+The multiplicative derivative "upgraded" *output*-dimension operation (subtraction to division), but left *input*-dimension one the same, additive as before (that is $a - x$ is still the same).
 The multiplicative derivative's mixed dimension $\frac {\mathrm{Output}} {\mathrm{Input}}$ operation (division) also got upgraded to a root.
 (Note that after this upgrading, the mixed-dimension operation becomes a dimensionless one.)

 In this definition, *both* the input and output dimension operations are upgraded, $f(x) - f(a)$ becomes $\frac {f(x)} {f(a)}$, and $x - a$ becomes $x / a$.
 The mixed dimension division gets upgraded to a different sort of next level operation, the logarithm.
 It might be tempting to think of this function as "more upgraded" since the input operations are updated too, and logarithms are more "exotic" than roots, but keep in mind that there is also a tension between inputs and outputs, and in some sense upgrading both "cancels out" the upgrading some more.

-Finally, lets note that we can rewite the non-standard-base logarithm the usual way.
+Finally, lets note that we can rewrite the non-standard-base logarithm the usual way.
 ```math
 \epsilon(f) \stackrel{?}{=} a \mapsto \lim_{x \to a} \frac {\ln \frac {f(x)} {f(a)}} {\ln \frac x a} = a \mapsto \lim_{x \to a} \frac {\ln f(x) - \ln f(a)} {\ln x  - \ln a}
 ```
 I didn't do this before because it obscures the analogies I wanted to make, and also because the third expression above is not dimensionally compliant.
 But I include them now since these are more "conventional" formulae, at what I deem less cost.

 Is this formula valid for elasticity?
 Well, it does work for power-law functions: